wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/how-to-reduce-cpu-usage-by-distributing-analytics-keys-in-a-redis-cluster.md

 ---
-title: "How To Reduce CPU Usage By Distributing Analytics Keys In A Redis Cluster"
+title: "How To Reduce High CPU Usage In A Redis Cluster"
 date: 2024-01-22
 tags: ["Analytics", "Distributed Analytics", "Redis", "Redis Shards", "analytics_config.enable_multiple_analytics_keys" ]
 description: "Explains how to reduce CPU usage by configuring Tyk to use a Redis Cluster to distribute analytics keys to multiple Redis Shards"
 ---

-The illustration below highlights the scenario where a single Redis node is exhibiting high CPU usage of 1.20%.
-One possible reason for this could be that analytics are enabled and stored within a single Redis server.
+The illustration below highlights the scenario where a single Redis node is exhibiting high CPU usage of 1.20% within a Redis Cluster.
+One possible reason for this could be that analytics are enabled and the keys are being stored within a single Redis server.

 {{< img src="/img/faq/enable-multiple-analytics-keys/redis_single.png" >}}